DmitrysXYZ/Emergency-System/emergency-system/README.md

 ### USAGE

-Here is the basic shortcodes.
+Here is the basic shortcode.
 Add shortcodes any page or post